ern2150/FVCR/Ninja-Strike-Force.md

 They not only broke 180<sup>[4](#4)</sup>, they broke 720!

 Jim, distracted by this, girlfriends, and bicycle races, fails to see Mickey overextending himself.
 Mickey is working hard to save up for a present for Jim.
+Mickey's health is so poor that carrying home this present, on a bicycle, causes him to cough blood and then collapse.